Updated Bing Online Defamatory Content Removal Policy

 Several of the attorneys and individuals that I have spoken with are considering legal action against Bing.
 Expect more blog posts if anything develops.

 Getting the URL’s of defamatory websites de-listed from search engines can be a great way to circumvent the hard line positions of websites like Ripoffreport.com, who typically refuse to remove content under any circumstance.
-Although the defamatory information remains on a website like Ripoffreport even after obtaining the court order, if major search engines like Google and Bing agree to remove the content from their search indicies, in most circumstances, the information will never be found.
+Although the defamatory information remains on websites like RipoffReport, RepDigger and PissedConsumer even after obtaining the court order, if major search engines like Google and Bing agree to remove the content from their search indices, in most circumstances, the information will never be found.

 In a major blow to this great remedy, the search engines Bing! and Yahoo have recently decided to change their policy of permanently removing URL’s from its search index after being presented a valid court declaring content on websites to be defamatory.
 Although I have not seen any formal statement from Bing directly addressing this policy change, I recently submitted a valid court order to Bing to remove URL’s from its search index that contained defamatory information and was sent the following reply from its legal department: